From Implicit to Explicit: Token-Efficient Logical Supervision for Mathematical Reasoning in LLMs: Experiments

 \textbf{FSLR enables general-purpose models to surpass math-specialized models.} As shown in Table~\ref{tab:in-domain}, math-specialized models such as DeepSeek-Math-7B and Qwen2.5-Math-7B achieve 78.70\% and 79.20\% on GSM8K, and 82.20\% and 85.50\% on SVAMP respectively.
 In contrast, FSLR-trained general-purpose models substantially outperform these specialized baselines.
 For example, Qwen2.5-7B with self-generated FSLR data achieves 88.90\% on GSM8K and 93.00\% on SVAMP, surpassing Qwen2.5-Math-7B by +9.7\% and +7.5\% respectively.
 These gains suggest that models benefit more from focused supervision that isolates the understanding of logical relationships.

 \textbf{FSLR demonstrates superior robustness to teacher model quality.} While CoT-SFT performance varies substantially across different teachers (82.28\% with LLaMA vs 87.80\% with Qwen, a 5.52\% gap), FSLR shows more consistent performance (87.08\% vs 88.90\%, only 1.82\% gap).
 Notably, even with self-generated data, FSLR achieves 88.48\% average accuracy, comparable to using larger teacher models.
-This robustness suggests that single-step logical reasoning is easier to learn, making FSLR less sensitive to teacher quality.
+This robustness stems from the simplicity of first planning step supervision: generating a single logical planning decision is inherently easier and more reliable than generating complete solution trajectories, making FSLR less sensitive to teacher quality compared to CoT-SFT.

+\paragraph{Comparison with prompting-based logical planning.} To evaluate whether prompting alone without fine-tuning can achieve similar benefits by instructing models to identify logical relationships before solving, we test two strategies: Zero-shot Logical Planning (Zero-LP) and Few-shot Logical Planning (Few-LP), which provides demonstrations of explicit logical relationship identification.
+As shown in Table~\ref{tab:in-domain}, both Zero-LP and Few-LP underperform FSLR by a considerable margin (82.45\% and 82.67\% vs. 87.08\%--88.90\%).
+This confirms that explicit logical relationship understanding requires internalization through fine-tuning rather than surface-level instruction following.
+Furthermore, Pass@$k$ evaluation (Appendix~\ref{pass_k}) confirms that FSLR expands model capability boundaries.